The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm

-Ultimately, this framework dismantles the blind, compute-driven scaling law that currently dominates the AI industry.
-We will shift the multi-billion-dollar infrastructure race away from merely maximising parameter counts and next token prediction.
-Success means the global AI community redefines machine intelligence entirely: true capability will no longer be measured by how much data a model can ingest, but by its modality symmetry.
+This framework offers an alternative to purely compute-driven scaling that currently dominates the AI industry.
+We will shift the current infrastructure race away from merely maximising parameter counts and next token prediction.
+Success means the community broadens how it measures multimodal capability: true capability will no longer be measured by how much data a model can ingest, but by its modality symmetry.

-By transitioning from asking \textit{``Are models working?''} to establishing a rigorous, trustworthy diagnostic constraint that directly guides architectural training, the KDD community will lay the ultimate mathematical foundation for the verifiable, multimodal world models of the next decade.
+By transitioning from asking \textit{``Are models working?''} to establishing a rigorous, trustworthy diagnostic constraint that directly guides architectural training, the KDD community will lay a foundation for evaluating multimodal world models more rigorously.